 - Illogical credit card charges

 Any one of these symptoms may be a sign that a nursing home resident is being abused.
-If you observe any of these signs, let Munley Law help you investigate the case and hold those who are abusing your loved one accountable.
+If you observe any of these signs, let the nursing home abuse attorneys at Munley Law Personal Injury Attorneys help you investigate the case and hold those who are abusing your loved one accountable.

 Q: How Common is Nursing Home Abuse?

-Call a legal team you can trust: the Allentown nursing home abuse lawyers at Munley Law are ready to help
+Call a legal team you can trust: the Allentown nursing home abuse lawyers at Munley Law Personal Injury Attorneys are ready to help

-For over 60 years, our Nursing Home Abuse Team at Munley Law has fought for victims of abuse and their families.
+For over 60 years, our nursing home abuse attorneys at Munley Law Personal Injury Attorneys has fought for victims of abuse and their families.
 We want to help you make sure that any healthcare facility staff members who abuse or take advantage of elderly residents are held accountable and that your loved one can get the care that they deserve.
 If someone you love resides in a long-term healthcare and you suspect that they may be the victim of neglect or physical, emotional, financial, or sexual abuse, don’t wait!
-Call a Munley Law lawyer for a free consultation today.
+Call a Munley Law Personal Injury Attorneys lawyer for a free consultation today.